m3m0r7/rubyvm-on-php/README.md

 puts 1 + 2 + 3
 ```

-4) Refer it and now you can implement INSN command in the RubyVM on PHP
+4) Refer it and now you can contribute to implement INSN command in the RubyVM on PHP

 ## Other my toys